StenlyTU/K8s-training-official/README.md

     status: {}
     ```

-        kubectl -n i353953 exec -it busybox-user -- id -u # should return 101
+        kubectl -n practice exec -it busybox-user -- id -u # should return 101

 40. **Create the YAML for an nginx pod that has capabilities "NET_ADMIN" and "SYS_TIME".**